SunBangjie/SunBangjie.github.io/_pages/about.md

 About Me
 ======

-I am a passionate researcher in **computer vision** and **mobile sensing systems**.
+I am a passionate researcher in **mobile sensing systems** and **computer vision**.
 I am currently pursuing my Ph.D. in National University of Singapore (NUS).
 My advisors are [Prof. Chan Mun Choon](https://www.comp.nus.edu.sg/~chanmc/) in NUS and [Prof. Jun Han](https://www.junhan.org/home) in KAIST. *I am approaching graduation and actively seeking job opportunities.*

 Research Interests
 ======
-- **Computer Vision**
 - **Mobile Sensing Systems**
 - **Cyber-Physical Systems (CPS) and CPS Security**
+- **Computer Vision**
 - **Knowledge-Driven AI**

-My research interests are in the intersection of **computer vision** and **mobile sensing systems**, focusing on advancing Cyber-Physical Systems (CPS) and addressing associated security and privacy challenges.
+My research interests are in the intersection of **mobile sensing systems** and **computer vision**, focusing on building reliable vision-based Cyber-Physical Systems (CPS) and addressing associated security and privacy challenges.
 Specifically, my research focuses on leveraging commodity cameras as a bridge between the cyber and physical worlds to address a broad range of real-world challenges and deliver tangible social benefits.
-This encompasses, but is not limited to, health protection, verifying the authenticity of physical and digital content, and safeguarding against privacy leaks.
+This encompasses, but is not limited to, physical product authentication, digital content owner attribution, and discovering vulnerabilities in CPS.
 Additionally, my research also encompasses knowledge-guided machine and deep learning, with a focus on integrating scientific knowledge (e.g., physics priciples) to optimize models and transitioning from data-driven to knowledge-driven AI.

 What's New?
 ======
+**[Aug 2025]**
+* I receive the NUS SOC Dean's Graduate Research Excellence Award.
+It’s a pleasure to share a short introduction to my research with the new PhD cohort at NUS SOC. \[[slides](https://sunbangjie.github.io/files/ResearchOverview.pdf)\]

 **[Jun 2025]**
 * Our poster "CAMPrints: Leveraging the "Fingerprints" of Digital Cameras to Combat Image Theft" won the *Best Poster Award* at [ACM MobiSys'25](https://www.sigmobile.org/mobisys/2025/).
 This poster accompanies our full paper also presented at MobiSys'25.